Tenby and Penally

 For all action head to Battlefield LIVE! in Llanteg, 8 miles east.
 Think paintballing without the bruises, they use state of the art lasers!

 Tenby Watersports have kayaks and motor boats for hire or you can go on a Jet Ski safari or try a range of sit-on rides like a Donut, Banana or an inflatable sofa!

-Mackerel fishing trips can be booked at the harbour.
+Mackerel fishing trips and wildlife spotting trips can be booked at the harbour.

 Marion Davies, a knowledgeable local tourist guide offers a range of ghost and guided walks.
 Great fun!